jboxman/owncloud-quickstart/index.md

 # Getting started with ownCloud

-With [ownCloud](https://owncloud.org/) your data is accessible from anywhere on your computer, tablet, or mobile phone. ownCloud runs on and stores your data on servers you manage.
+With [ownCloud](https://owncloud.org/) your data is accessible from anywhere using your computer, tablet, or mobile phone. ownCloud runs on and stores your data on servers you manage.

 This guide discusses the following topics: